weaviate/weaviate-io/developers/weaviate/current/getting-started/basics.md

 As a user, you have two ways of generating them:

-* You render your vector from any model you have (we don't care  where they come from, we'll just store them for you)
+* You render your vector from any model you have (we don't care  where they come from, we'll just index them for you 👍)
 * You use a Weaviate module with a prepackaged `text2vec` integration (we call them "vectorizers", you can learn more about them [here](../modules/)).
     * [text2vec-transformers](../retriever-vectorizer-modules/text2vec-transformers.html)
     * [text2vec-openai](../retriever-vectorizer-modules/text2vec-openai.html)